How to start an email (+greeting & opening examples)

 Whether you’re tired of your current email and looking for a more privacy-focused email provider, or tired of all the invasive ads that pop up on your screen and want to delete Gmail.
 We have the perfect solution for you – Tuta Mail.

 Tuta is a privacy-focused email provider and calendar service that’s open source.
-With Tuta Mail, the user’s privacy and security is of top concern.
+With Tuta Mail, the user’s privacy and security are of top concern.
 That’s why the entire mailbox is end-to-end encrypted - including your contact list, subject line, email body and all attachments, and even the Tuta Calendar.

 Based in Germany, Tuta is GDPR-compliant, adheres to top security standards, and has created services that are 100% private and accessible to all.
 And while it is also possible to write a secure email in Outlook, Tuta Mail with automatic, quantum-safe encryption is the gold standard for privacy and security.